You are here

 - How do I apply?
 The entire application process is online.
 Steps vary depending on the program.
 Visit individual program web pages for specific instructions.

 - What can I study?
 Almost anything!
 There are a variety of subject areas to find something to suit your major.
 You can fulfill Liberal Education requirements, degree requirements, or take electives unrelated to your degree.
 Bonus: enrolling in specified UMD study abroad programs fulfills the Global Liberal Education requirement at UMD!
 Browse our Study Abroad Course Database to see what classes past students have taken abroad and start the academic planning process early.

 - Will I receive academic credit for my studies abroad?
 Yes.
 You’ll receive academic credit for all coursework you complete abroad.

 - How much does this cost?
 Costs vary!
 We offer programs that cost less than, the same as, and more than what you pay at UMD.
 Browse program costs on any specific study abroad program page.
 Use our budget planning tool to plan and compare costs at UMD and abroad.

 - Does financial aid apply?
 Yes.
 Financial aid may apply to study abroad costs.
 Check out more info about financial aid and study abroad.
 (Note: you must be a full-time student to receive financial aid.)

-- Do I need to know a foreign language?
-No. While we encourage learning a new language (or improving one you already know) all programs in all of our locations offer courses taught in English (with the exception of language programs).
+- Do I need to know another language?
+No. While we encourage learning a new language and phrases in the language of your host country, all programs in all of our locations offer courses taught in English (with the exception of language programs).

 - When is the best time to study abroad?
 You can study abroad any time after freshman year (or completing 24 college credits, post completion of high school)—even as soon as the summer after your first year!
 Be sure to check with your academic or faculty advisor to determine the best time frame for you to study abroad.
 You may apply to a program during freshman year but must have completed freshman year in good standing to participate

 If you are curious about alternative program options, please visit our program types page for further information.